 type II: fracture proxi...

-Pisiform fractures are uncommon type of fracture involving the carpal bones.
+Pisiform fractures are an uncommon type of fracture involving the carpal bones.

 They are only thought to account ~0.2% of all carpal fractures.
 Approximately 50% occur in association with other carpal fractures.